gunjepalli/prediction-validation/README.md

 Class HourValues is created  which is used to store sum and count values for each hour

+Output values with starting hour,ending hour and average errors over sliding window are written in comparision file.

 All these operations are performed in different methods for modularity.

 Data processing is done to handle the '|' operator in between the values.